Sun Yung Shin Nonfiction Writing Project Specifics

 Online, via Zoom

-If you are experiencing financial hardship or tuition is a barrier for you, the Year-Long Writing Project offers two funded Access Fund seats in each cohort.
+If you are experiencing financial hardship or tuition is a barrier for you, the Year-Long Writing Project offers one funded Access Fund seat in each cohort.
 There is a separate application.
-Seats are highly competitive, so learn more and apply below by November 4 for consideration!
+Seats are highly competitive, application open on October 1, 2025.

-Join me to follow that inner voice that says it’s time for you to write your book manuscript!
-Creativity needs support, skills, and containers in order to fulfill its potential.
-If you are ready to spend time giving shape to your stories and ideas—with a supportive, knowledgeable mentor, and a friendly community of like-minded people—then this is the project for you.
+Join this creative nonfiction project to follow that inner voice that says it’s time for you to write your book manuscript!
+The creative process requires time, space, support, skills, and containers in order to fulfill its potential.
+If you are ready to spend time giving shape to your stories, memories, images, research, reflections, and ideas with a knowledgeable and enthusiastic mentor and a supportive community of fellow writers, then this is the project for you.

 We will be visited by thoughtful and engaging authors, agents, and publishing professionals to learn from their insights regarding living the writer’s life by sustaining a creative practice amid life’s many non-art demands, plus develop a deeper understanding of how writers pursue publishing in today’s various markets.